CMS Lite Frequently Asked Questions

 Check to see if the Hide from navigation? box is selected in the Content Settings tab.
 Also, see the previous question.

 Typically when this error message is displayed, CMS Lite has temporarily lost connection with the database that stores all the content information.
 Try refreshing the screen (F5).
 If that does not work, select the Logout link and log back in to CMS Lite.
-If the error continues, please contact the COS Service Desk.
+If the error continues, please contact the GDX Service Desk.

 It is possible that someone has modified your page since you created it.
 Try removing your name from the Modified By field and selecting [Filter].
 Use the Page Title field to narrow your search.